Winter Dangers: Snow and Ice

 - The property owner had notice of the condition, and

 - The dangerous ice and snow accumulation caused the plaintiff to fall.

 We can prove these elements by presenting evidence surrounding the time of the fall.
 For instance, witness testimony, documents, and even video surveillance can show a jury that the snow and ice did accumulate, the owner had notice, and that the accumulation was the reason for the fall.
 Medical records are also vital in order to show the sustained injuries.

 Get Ready and Stay Safe

 We want you to have fun this winter and to stay safe.
 Enjoy the snow and the glistening trees.
 Nobody plans on slipping and falling, but if you happen to catch yourself in that difficult predicament, you will want to make sure that your needs are addressed.
-The Philadelphia premises liability attorneys here at the Law Offices of Michael T. Van Der Veen are ready to help.
+The Philadelphia premises liability attorneys here at van der Veen, O’Neill, Hartshorn, and Levin are ready to help.